duuusen/zhdk-blog/content/blog/feedback-and-classnotes-7-december/index.md

 ---

 ## Feedback
 I think this seminar has brought up a lot of (good) questions and inspirations towards the BA thesis.
 Since I already had rough ideas in mind, this seminar was really cool to advance the ideas further and kind of test them.
+I noticed that some were maybe a bit lost with the assignments since they didn't have a direction or idea for the thesis yet and I think you would really profit more from the seminar with some ideas or directions in mind.
 The first few inputs I found very inspiring, I liked the poster part, where we had to bring physical objects, walked around and discussed them instead of just sitting and discussing.

 ## Class Notes